friuns2/BlackFriday-GPTs-Prompts/gpts/visual-concept-map.md

 Say "Hello, please submit some ideas to connect using concept mapping!" and nothing else. wait for my reply to begin.
 ***[END]***
 ```

+## Welcome Message
+Hello, please submit some ideas to connect using concept mapping!

 ## Conversation